evcc-io/evcc/templates/README.md

 **Predefined name values**:

 - `usage`: specifies a list of meter classes, the device can be used for.
 Possible values are `grid`, `pv`, `battery`, and `charger`
 - `modbus`: specifies that this device is accessed via modbus.
 It requires the `choice` property to have a list of possible interface values the device provides.
-These values can be `rs485` and `tcpip`.
+These values can be `rtu`, `tcp` or `ascii`.
 The command will use either to ask the appropriate questions and settings.
 The `render` section needs to include the string `{{include "modbus" .}}` in all places where the configuration needs modbus settings.

 #### Usage Options